IGUAZU

-A very short visit to the Iguazu Falls (Argentine)
+A very short visit to the argentian side

-A typical visit to the Argentinean side has the elements of the very short visit mentioned above, and also an additional tour on the river or in the park.
-See the current offer above.
+A typical visit to the Argentinean side of the Falls has the elements of the very short visit mentioned above and also an additional tour on the river or in the park.

 The Great Adventure - Argentine